Welcome to the ICT for Inclusion project area!

 These five propositions have been used as the main inter-connected themes for the overall project information collection and analysis.

 Within the project, complementary information collection has been conducted, all in line with the five project themes.
+A Glossary of key terms used in the project was also compiled, which is available is the Glossary section of the website.
+Relevant terms can be filtered based on the project name and theme.

 Two literature reviews have been undertaken: